aehuynh/tic-tac-toe/README.md

 # Tic Tac Toe
-A text-based Tic Tac Toe game with an unbeatable bot
+Text-based Tic Tac Toe with an unbeatable bot

 ### Table of Contents